tributech-solutions/tributech-docs/docs/tributech_node/API_integration.md

 - ***Values*** Fetch or Insert Values from or to the Node
 - ***Proofs*** Validate , insert or fetch proofs from the Node

-To do some example request just visit the above url and try it out !
+To do some example request just visit the above url, authorize your self *(see below)* and try it out !

 ![Tributech Node - OAS](./img/OAS.png)